Deja Entendu: Critical reception

 Deja Entendu received very positive reviews from critics, who praised the band's evolution from their debut album.

 AllMusic gave Deja Entendu four out of five stars, stating that:As of 2003, Brand New had sidestepped any notion that they'd be stuck in the prototypical mold found on Your Favorite Weapon.
 Unlike their debut, Deja Entendu isn't all about bitter breakups and doesn't fall into a permanent punk-pop hole.
 Produced by Steven Haigler (Pixies, Quicksand), this sophomore effort finds Brand New maturing, reaching for textures and song structures instead of clichés.

 Rolling Stone praised the album: "Deja Entendu is an emo masterpiece if ever there was one, applying the intensity of post-hardcore and oddly sexy grooves to sophisticated and impassioned songwriting."

 Pitchfork gave the album a positive review, complimenting its "air of substance and maturity" and comparing "The Boy Who Blocked His Own Shot" to The Smiths.

+Kerrang! compared the album's "poetic melancholy" to The Smiths and Joy Division.

+Revolver wrote that "the leap between Weapon and Entendu is astounding: It's like God grabbed Brand New by the hair and poured inspiration down their gullets."

 Sputnikmusic gave the album five stars out of five, proclaiming that "We could relate to the way that Lacey screamed "This is the reason you're alone, this is the rise and the fall" at the end of 'Tommy Gun.'
 We understood the desperation in his voice and the subtle undertones of sexual frustration in 'Me vs. Maradona vs. Elvis.'
 We were just beginning to see how brilliant the lyrics were to 'Play Crack The Sky', a song that simultaneously deals with love, death, and relationships on a singular metaphorical level.
 These emotions were new to us, and we had a feeling that they meant something to the man singing about them too."
 IGN rated the album 9.7/10, calling it "probably the best underground release this year."